 His writing credits include Woza Shakespeare! co-authored with Antony Sher about their production of Titus Andronicus in South Africa in 1995, The Shakespeare Almanac in 2009, and Shakespeare's Lost Play: In search of Cardenio in 2011.

-Gregory began his career with the RSC as an actor in the 1987-88 season, becoming an Assistant Director in 1989.
+Greg began his career with the RSC as an actor in the 1987-88 season, becoming an Assistant Director in 1989.
 He was made an Associate Director in 1996, and became Chief Associate Director in 2006.
 He is an Honorary Fellow of the Shakespeare Birthplace Trust, and an Honorary Senior Research Fellow of the Shakespeare Institute.
-In 2011, he was awarded Honorary Doctorates by the University of Nottingham and the University of Bristol.
-In June 2012, he received the Sam Wanamaker Award from Shakespeare's Globe Theatre, an annual award that recognises and celebrates work which has increased the understanding and enjoyment of Shakespeare.
+He has been awarded Honorary Doctorates by the University of Huddersfield, the University of Nottingham, the University of Bristol, the University of Warwick and the University of Birmingham.
+He was also the 2012-13 incumbent of the Humanitas Visiting Professor in Drama at Oxford University.